PPBDS/tutorial.helpers/vignettes/instructions.md

 **Warning**: You must ensure that any library used in the tutorial is explicitly loaded in this setup chunk.
 Almost every tutorial makes use of functions from the **tidyverse** package, so be sure to load this.
 Unfortunately, nothing in our test suite captures the common error of using library X in the tutorial code and forgetting to load it in the setup chunk.

 We recommend always including a question which requires students to load any library used in the tutorial, other than **learnr** and **tutorial.helpers**.
 This is good for seveal reasons.
 First, students are always forgetting to load libraries.
 More practice helps.
 Second, a load-library question provides a good occasion for a knowledge drop.
-Third, a load-library question should include a test case code chunk which load the library.
+Third, a load-library question should include a test case code chunk which loads the library.
 This test will only pass if the library is loaded by us in the `setup` chunk.

 If your tutorials are part of an R package, then you should ensure that **tutorial.helpers** is included under Imports and that any library loaded in a tutorial is, at least, included under Suggests.

 ## Structure

 The beginning of every tutorial includes the `copy-code-chunk` and the `info-section` code chunks.
-The tutorial is then divided into different *Sections* that appear as side panels.
-The first section is the "Introduction" and the last is the "Summary".
+The tutorial is then divided into different *topics* that appear as side panels.
+The first topic is the "Introduction" and the last is the "Summary".

-Within the Sections, other than the Introduction and Summary, there are a series of *Exercises* which can include writing code or writing text.
+Within the topics, other than the Introduction and Summary, there are a series of *exercises* which can include writing code or writing text.
 At the end of the tutorial, there is a `download-answers` code chunk which provides students with instructions on how to download a copy of their answers.

-The Introduction section is two to four sentence about the main topics covered in the tutorial.
+The Introduction portion is two to four sentence about the main topics covered in the tutorial.
 Why are we here?
 What will students get out of giving you 90 minutes of their lives?
 What functions/techniques will they learn?

-The Summary section is two to four sentences which bring the lessons of the tutorial together for the student.
+The Summary portion is two to four sentences which bring the lessons of the tutorial together for the student.
 What do they know now that they did not know before?
 What are the most important functions/techniques covered?
 This should be very similar to the Introduction.
 You made a promise as to what they would learn.
 You kept that promise.

 If there are one or two other key resources about the topic of the tutorial, then those resources should be mentioned somewhere in the tutorial and also in the Summary.